Updated for Homestead Patch. Updated content has *.

 2) Combat Prayer (Morph of Blessing of Protection)

 Not only does this burst heal (Not a strong burst heal so don’t rely on it) but it also gives Minor Berserk, Minor Resolve, and Minor Ward!
-The Berserk is especially important for you because it is going to cause your Funnel Health to hit harder.
+The Berserk is especially important for you because it is going to cause your Funnel Health to hit harder, *but also affects your team’s dps to get the killing done faster.

 3) Mutagen (Morph of Regeneration)